From Footballer to... is our series looking at the careers of footballers after they finished playing.

 This new environment gave him the freedom to change his thinking.
 “Once I found out football was just a sport, and not the be all and end all, I think my passion for it died a bit.”

 He left football two decades after signing for Man Utd at 7 years old and, with enough money to last him 6 months to a year, moved to Devon to set up a business related to his new interest.
 It was the UK’s first zero waste shop.
 It has been a huge success, and he has complemented it with a new venture selling plant milk with the aim to be the UK’s largest distributor within the next 5 years.

 Whilst he doesn’t have the level of income he had before, the lifestyle that he has adopted, more suited to his values, doesn’t require it.
 At a TedX event in 2019 he admitted to the audience, “When I was in the footballing world, I was a pawn in the consumerism game, buying and accumulating not for need but for greed.
 The guy who stands before you today owns only three pairs of shoes and shops in charity shops.”

 Whilst he has found something that inspires him like his previous pursuit of making it in the professional game, his football career is still an important part of his journey and taught him the skills he needed to succeed in his new challenge.

 During a recent article in The Athletic he recognised the key role it played, “I’m still benefiting, not money-wise, but from what I gained from it, learning things I can bring into business now.
 Professionalism, discipline and structure, it’s running through me.”

-Whilst former teammate Ronaldo is still entertaining the Old Trafford faithful, Eckersley’s in a different place but equally enjoying dedicating himself to something he finds fulfilling.
+Whilst former teammate Ronaldo is still entertaining the Old Trafford faithful, Eckersley’s in a different place but equally enjoying dedicating himself to a pursuit he finds fulfilling.
 “I just love what I’m doing.
 I love going to work each day.
 I love making a difference and I love our customers.”